Girlfriend arraigned on manslaughter, motor vehicle homicide charges in death of Boston police officer

 The Boston Police Department released a statement following Read’s arrest that read, “The Boston Police Department continues to grieve over the tragic loss of our brother Police Officer John O’Keefe.
 John was a kind person, dedicated to his family, and will be greatly missed by his coworkers and anyone who had the privilege of meeting him.
 Today, the Massachusetts State Police and the Norfolk County District Attorney‘s Office arrested the person responsible for John’s death.”

-“At this time, we are stunned and saddened and offer whatever support we can to John’s family,” the statement continued.
-“Boston Police Peer Support will be available to assist department members in need of emotional support.”
+“My client has no criminal intent.
+She loved this man.
+She is devastated.
+She is innocent, and that will come out at trial,” Attorney David Yannetti said

 Read has since been released on $50,000 bail.
-A judge ordered her to stay away from the victim’s family and to refrain from driving until her case is resolved.
+A judge ordered her to stay away from the O’Keefe’s family and to refrain from driving until her case is resolved.

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)